procore/documentation/other_procore_apis/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#sectionsCleared"></a></p>

-Fires when all section planes have been removed as a result of indivudally removing all the planes, calling `clearSection`, or calling `removeSectionBox`.
+Fires when all section planes have been removed as a result of individually removing all the planes, calling `clearSection`, or calling `removeSectionBox`.

 ---